chen3feng/blade-build/doc/en/functions.md

 )
 ```

 After including, the definitions in the included file will be visiable in the current `BUILD` file.
-The `include` function supports the path of the subdirectory relative to the current directory and the path of the relative workspace starting with `//`.
-The included definitions only **apply to the current `BUILD` file**.
+The `include` function supports the path of the subdirectory relative to the current directory and
+the path of the relative workspace starting with `//`.
+The included definitions only
+**apply to the current `BUILD` file**.

+Suggested style:

+- Using the `.bld` extension name
+- Using the `_` prefix for private symbols

 ## glob ##